kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   [readiness probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).
 - `ExpandedDNSConfig`: Enable kubelet and kube-apiserver to allow more DNS search paths and longer list of DNS search paths.
-This feature requires container runtime support(Containerd: v1.5.6 or higher, CRI-O: v1.22 or higher).
+This feature requires container runtime support (containerd: v1.5.6 or higher, CRI-O: v1.22 or higher).
 See [Expanded DNS Configuration](/docs/concepts/services-networking/dns-pod-service/#expanded-dns-configuration).
 - `ExperimentalHostUserNamespaceDefaulting`: Enabling the defaulting user namespace to host.
 This is for containers that are using other host namespaces,